Thank You Letters: Powerful and Profitable

 That said, great letter-writing is an art, and creating art requires original thinking and constant practice.
 So, when inspiration just won’t come or when you start over-thinking everything you write, don’t you wish you had a creative resource by your side?

 The Donor-Centered Thank You Letter Project is that creative resource.
 It’s a compilation of the best letters from fundraisers who modeled their acknowledgements on donor-centered principles.
 Each letter is notated by me to help the authors expand their letter-writing horizons.
-You can’t buy this resource, but you can get it for free if your thank you letter is selected for inclusion in Volume III (deadline December 15th).
-More information is available [http://www.cygresearch.com/DCF-TY/], including my popular “20 Characteristics of a Great Thank You Letter”.
+You can buy this digital resource at [https://cygresearch.com/product/donor-centered-thank-you-letters/], including my popular “20 Characteristics of a Great Thank You Letter”.

 • Jessica